Curriculum Intent – Mathematics

 “Mathematics is, I believe, the chief source of the belief in eternal and exact truth, as well as a sensible and intelligible world.”- Bertrand Russell

-Mathematics at Leeds East will provide students with a robust and durable understanding of mathematical concepts that equip students with the skills to solve problems and apply their knowledge in a variety of contexts, as well as fostering students’ curiosity for the subject and the wider world.
+Mathematics at Leeds East will provide students with a robust and durable understanding of mathematical concepts that equip students with the skills to solve problems through strategy planning, and apply their knowledge in a variety of contexts, with intellectual confidence, as well as fostering students’ curiosity for the subject and the wider world.

 Powerful knowledge in maths:

-Independence will be at the heart of the mathematics education provided at Leeds East, encouraging free thought and creating transferable skills.
-Through independence, students will have elevated levels of self-belief and resilience, giving students a ‘can do’ attitude and encouraging enterprise skills for future careers.
+Independence will be at the heart of the mathematics education provided at Leeds East, encouraging free thought, big picture thinking, and creating transferable skills.
+Through independence, students will have elevated levels of self-belief and resilience, giving students intellectual confidence and encouraging enterprise skills for future careers.

-The curriculum is sequenced in a way that ensures all foundation knowledge is laid in earlier years, and throughout each student’s school career, they will continuously build upon prior knowledge.
+The curriculum is sequenced in a way that ensures all foundation knowledge is laid in earlier years, and throughout each student’s school career, they will continuously build upon prior knowledge, finding connections between each key stage and topic.
 Each topic is sequenced to allow content to be explored in greater depth, whilst interleaving all topics to ensure connections are made between them.

 Students study a wide range of traditional mathematics combined with practical, functional skills in real-world contexts.